-\begin{proof}[Proof of Lemma \ref{lm:locations}] Write $U = \Set{u_j:\;j=1,\ldots,K}$ and $X = \Set{x_j:\; j=1,\ldots,N}$ for the set of \textit{distinct} $x$ that appear as first coordinates for the points in $U$.
-Notice that $X$ may have fewer than $N$ points.
-We partition $X$ according to how many points of $U$ project to each point:
+Let $X=\Set{x_j\in \TT^{d-1}:\; j=1,\ldots,N}$ be the set of distinct $x$ that appear as the first $d-1$ entries of points in $U$ (again, $X$ may have fewer than $N$ points).
+As in the proof of Theorem \ref{th:max-k}, we note that the condition of linear dependence rewrites as